amirouche/foundation/docs/SCHEME20XY/README.md

 ## Abstract

 datae is web application that is (mostly) implemented with Scheme programming language.
-It is supported by an immutable database that is a quadstore versioned in a direct-acyclic-graph.
+It is supported by an versioned database that is a quadstore versioned in a direct-acyclic-graph.
 It is possible to do queries at any point in history while still being efficient to do queries and modify the latest version of the data when snapshots are used.
-The versioned quadstore is implemented using a novel approach dubbed generic tuple store. datae application goal is to demonstrate that immutable databases allow to implement workflows that ease cooperation.
+The versioned quadstore is implemented using a novel approach dubbed generic tuple store. datae application goal is to demonstrate that versioned databases allow to implement workflows that ease cooperation.

 ## Keywords